steftri/SimpleOLED/README.md

 Three fonts are available:

 1. The default font is a very tiny font with 6x8 pixels per character.
 2. The Topaz font is a font inspired by Amiga OS 2.x and above.
-In contrast to the original font, the character mapping complies (with small exceptions) to ISO-8859-1.
+In contrast to the original font, some aditional characters are available (the EURO sign for example).
 3. The C64 font is inspired by the font of the Commodore 64.
-The character mapping also complies to ASCII, but as the original C64 font, it does not have the special characters needed in some languages.
+The character mapping also complies to ASCII/UTF-8, but as the original C64 font, it does not have the special characters needed in some languages.

 ## Features